 The Ayn Rand Institute: A Brief Biography of Ayn Rand During her own lifetime, Rand became a famous and controversial figure.
 A best-selling author, she also carried her message to university classrooms, to Hollywood, to Congress, to the editorial page, to talk shows and radio programs.
 Her presence has only increased since her death in 1982, as her philosophy has become more well-known.
 Today, her books have sold in the millions, and she's the subject of an Oscar-nominated documentary, a U.S. postage stamp, university courses, and a philosophical society devoted to the study of her thought.
 Fueled by her vision of man as a heroic being and by the original philosophy behind it, more and more people, from all walks of life, from businessmen to students to professors to athletes to artists, are saying the same thing: "Ayn Rand's writings changed my life." — Ayn Rand, “To the Readers of The Fountainhead,” The Fountainhead

 Was Ayn Rand a Conservative?
 Was Ayn Rand a Conservative?by Neil Parille Introduction Some years ago I consulted a biographical dictionary for information on Ayn Rand.
 At the same time, the occasional references to Rand as a conservative call for explanation.
 Ayn Rand’s “Conservatism” The idea that Rand was a conservative probably results from a focus on her advocacy of capitalism in isolation from the rest of her thought.
 Another reason Rand might be considered a conservative is that some of her views on moral theory and individual moral issues also find echoes in conservative thought.
 It is also interesting to observe how Rand allies herself with the middle class in opposition to the intellectuals and the “counter culture.”
 There are other issues on which Rand sided with conservatives and the middle class.
 Rand also attacked progressive education and its chief theoretician, John Dewey, both frequent targets of conservatives.
 Anti-Egalitarianism Equality benefits no one.
 The State Persecuted?
 Conclusion

 The Ultimate Guide to Writing Better Than You Normally Do.
 Writing is a muscle.
 Smaller than a hamstring and slightly bigger than a bicep, and it needs to be exercised to get stronger.
 Think of your words as reps, your paragraphs as sets, your pages as daily workouts.
-Think of your laptop as a machine like the one at the gym where you open and close your inner thighs in front of everyone, exposing both your insecurities and your genitals.
-Because that is what writing is all about.
 Procrastination is an alluring siren taunting you to google the country where Balki from Perfect Strangers was from, and to arrange sticky notes on your dog in the shape of hilarious dog shorts.
 The blank white page.
 Mark Twain once said, “Show, don’t tell.”
 Finding a really good muse these days isn’t easy, so plan on going through quite a few before landing on a winner.
 There are two things more difficult than writing.
+It’s so easy to hide in your little bubble, typing your little words with your little fingers on your little laptop from the comfort of your tiny chair in your miniature little house.
 It’s no secret that great writers are great readers, and that if you can’t read, your writing will often suffer.
 Available in print withThe Best of McSweeney’s Internet Tendency